 - Mortal and pestle (optional)

 The apple juice can be obtained however you choose, but make sure that it’s as fresh and pure as possible.
 The most badass way to do this is to mash and juice the apples yourself, but that can be a bit of a labor-intensive activity, so we understand if you’re not up for it.
-If you are, however, there’s all kinds of DIY tutorials for making your own cider press online.
+If you are, however, there are all kinds of DIY tutorials for making your own cider press online.

-Brewing Your Cider
+Brewing Your Hard Cider

 Funnel your juice into the glass carboy, and, with your mortar and pestle (or with the back of a spoon), crush the Camden tablet.
-Add the crushed tablet into the juice (this will help kill any bacteria or natural yeasts that might be present in juice and allow for the selected Champagne yeast to thrive once it is introduced), put on the cap, and give a gentle shake.
+Add the crushed tablet into the juice; this will help kill any bacteria or natural yeasts that might be present in juice and allow for the selected Champagne yeast to thrive once it is introduced.
+Put on the cap, and give a gentle shake.
 Set aside for 48 hours.
 After 48 hours, pour 1 cup of the liquid from the carboy into a clean glass jar and freeze for use later in the recipe.

-At 3 weeks, take that reserved frozen juice out of the freezer and funnel it into the fermenting cider.
+At three weeks, take that reserved frozen juice out of the freezer and funnel it into the fermenting cider.
 The sugars in this reserved juice will then start to ferment so be sure to recap with airlock and bung.

-Article first published on March 4, 2016.
+Article first published by Drew Prindle on March 4, 2016.
 Last updated by Sam Slaughter in September 2018 to include more details and visual aids.